-The Point of Information Foundation uses the following rules as a guidelines for determining your national ranking.
+The National Parliamentary Debate League uses the following rules as a guidelines for determining your national ranking.
 Please contact us with any confusion about rankings calculations, missing points, or unstated rules.
 Any changes due to unanticipated needs will be added to this page immediately.

 We reserve the right to adjust future tournament points based on harmful tabulation or tournament practices.

 1. Only results from varsity/open divisions will be used.

 2. Only invitationals that are open to all schools, the state qualifying tournaments, the state tournament, and the TOC shall count for points.

 3. Only two-person teams are eligible.
 Teams with a different number of persons shall be ranked, but shall not count as unique.

 A unique team is a team where neither member is also a member of a higher ranked unique team.
 In the event that a debater is a member of two equally ranked teams, one of those teams shall randomly be named unique.